hobbit-project/hobbit-project.github.io/index.md

 summary: Landing page for HOBBIT Platform documentation
 ---

+Welcome to the HOBBIT project documentation pages.
 Here we keep up-to-date documentation on how to use, deploy and maintain HOBBIT platform.
+If you want to directly navigate to the documentation, use the navigation bar above or a sidebar.

 ### Who should read this docs